ledermann/rails-settings/README.md

 ## Installation

-Include the gem in your Gemfile und run `bundle` to install it:
+Include the gem in your Gemfile and run `bundle` to install it:

 ```ruby
 gem 'ledermann-rails-settings', :require => 'rails-settings'